Did you know that the best Spanish language course is a completely FREE download?

 Taking breaks is extremely important…

-Because you can stomach pretty much anything as long as it’s only for a certain amount of time.
+Because you can stomach pretty much anything as long as it’s only for a short amount of time.

 FSI Basic Spanish may be a frustrating language course, but that doesn’t matter as much if a break is just around the corner.